 So, what do you think?
 Do you have to fill out the FAFSA®?

 Protect yourself by filing the FAFSA®.
-And what’s there to lose if you can do it in less than five minutes using Frank?
+And what’s there to lose if you can complete it in only minutes using FRANK?
 Your parents will thank you — whatever their financial situation.